wheatsislearning/Brewing-Tools/README.md

 #I am very new to writing code, I just started two weeks ago.
 /
 /
-#check out what i have so far, please feel free to leaev comments and edit what you will.
+#check out what i have so far, please feel free to leave comments and edit what you will.
 Thank you!